 - How large is the person’s existing network of followers, what’s their reach?

 - Does it align with your target market of donors and your values as an organization?

 - Does this individual’s viewpoint reflect your organization’s brand?
 Is their voice complementary to yours?

 Set Up Communication

 An Ambassador strategy isn’t just about finding people and hoping they’ll help.
 You must communicate and manage them for as long as you want them to represent your organization.
 This can be as easy as establishing an email list or Facebook group.
 Communicate regularly and share updates about your organization.
 Keep them in the loop and keep them excited about your organization and your mission.

 Ambassadors will only be successful if you ensure they are confident.
 Provide your Ambassadors with talking points, sample posts (tailored to Facebook, LinkedIn, and Twitter), logos, and links to your marketing collateral and website.
 Logos should be optimized for social media, and sized correctly.

-In either case, the best strategy to level-up your year-end campaign game plan is to expand the number of people sharing your content – and asking people within their networks to make a gift.
+In either case, the best strategy to level up your year-end campaign game plan is to expand the number of people sharing your content – and ask people within their networks to make a gift.